marcoguerri/marcoguerri.github.io/_posts/2016-03-21-tales-of-mystery-and-pxelinux.markdown

 with the network traffic trace: the first time ldlinux tries to access the network, for some reason it fails and eventually it times out.

-Something that I clearly needed was debug messages, enabling those already present and adding more, if needed.
+Something that I needed was debug messages, enabling those already present and adding more, if needed.
 *writestr* didn't seem something I could use: it was printing directly to the video buffer, but it didn't support format strings. *dprintf*, however, seemed to be more suitable for the job.
 But what does dprinf do?
 By default, it is defined as vdprintf, and